Patient Concerns

 - Pharmacy Technicians

-Centers for Medicare & Medicaid (CMS)
+Centers for Medicare & Medicaid Services

 For general complaints, you must contact the relevant Texas State Agency listed above.

-If you are a Medicare Beneficiary, you can use the Medicare Beneficiary Ombudsman (MBO) for help in resolving an inquiry or complaint.
+If you are a Medicare beneficiary, you can use the Medicare Beneficiary Ombudsman (MBO) for help in resolving an inquiry or complaint.

 United States Department of Health & Human Services